Who Was Jack Johnson?

 Challenging James F. Jeffries

-Eager to get out of Galveston and try and forge a life around boxing, Johnson left his home again in 1899.
 By the early 1900s, the 6'2" Johnson, who'd become known as the Galveston Giant, had made a name for himself in the black boxing circuit and had his eyes set on the world heavyweight title, which was held by white boxer Jim F. Jeffries.
-But Jeffries refused to fight him.
-He wasn't alone.
-White boxers would not spar with their black counterparts.
+Jeffries refused to fight him, though he wasn't alone; white boxers would not spar with their black counterparts.

 But Johnson's talents and bravado were too hard to ignore.
 Finally, on December 26, 1908, the flamboyant Johnson, who often taunted his opponents as he beat them soundly, got his chance for the title when champion Tommy Burns fought him outside of Sydney, Australia.
 Burns, who had succeeded Jeffries as champion, had only agreed to fight Johnson after promoters guaranteed him $30,000.
 The fight, which novelist Jack London attended and wrote about for a New York newspaper, lasted until the 14th round, when police stepped in and ended it.
 Johnson was named the winner.